nihamanchem/IITG-Stack-Overflow/README.md

 # IITG-Stack-Overflow
-A question and answer to learn, share and discuss about problems
+A question & answer portal to learn, share and discuss about problems<br/>
+This is a MERN based web application where users can post general tech-related or any sort of queries and can answer others questions .<br />

 # Features and functionalities
+* User authentication
+* Post questions and answers
+* Upvote or Downvote questions & answers
+* Tags for organising questions
+* Search questions on the basis of question title & body

+Error management to prevent app crashes
+Toast notifications for actions: adding questions, deleting comments etc.
+Loading spinners for relevant fetching processes Formatted dates for adding/updating questions/answers/comments

 # ScreenShots
 * SignUp/LogIn<br/>